AstrolabDAO/docs/product/architecture.md

 Astrolab's crates are composed of multiple contracts interconnected to allow composability and flexibility:

 - **Crate**: ERC426 vault token contract.
 It is the main entrance point for the public and holds the accounting logic for the crate.
-- **Router**: Contract in charge of dispatching funds between chains and protocols, and interact with bridges.
+- **Router**: Contract in charge of dispatching funds between chains and protocols, and interacting with bridges.
 - **Bridge**: Third-party contract used to send value and/or messages between chains.
 - **VaultManager**: Contract managing the allocation between Vaults.
 - **Vault**: Contract connecting to the farming pool where funds are put to work.